honeycombio/refinery/tools/convert/config.md

 MinimumActivationDuration is the minimum time that stress relief will stay enabled.

-Setss the minimum time that stress relief will stay enabled, once activated.
+Sets the minimum time that stress relief will stay enabled, once activated.
 This helps to prevent oscillations.